JonTDean/Lesson10-Is-Horrible/README.md

 		* We can do the Employee Display with a technique called Pagination using the [.Skip() and .Take](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/linq/return-or-skip-elements-in-a-sequence?redirectedfrom=MSDN)

+	4. Display the Employee Information when the User gives a Selection.

 #### Part 2

 6. Add the ability to sort the Employees by the following criteria: